ThomasDuvinage/mc_manus_plugin/README.md

 # mc_manus_pluging

-This plugin gets the data of the [Manus gloves] (https://www.manus-meta.com/products/quantum-metagloves) using the tools of Manus gloves for the C++ SDK of Linux you could look the documentation in the official web site (https://docs.manus-meta.com/3.0.0/Plugins/SDK/Linux/), it get the ros topics inside of the controller easily.
+This plugin gets the data of the [Manus gloves](https://www.manus-meta.com/products/quantum-metagloves) using the tools of Manus gloves for the C++ SDK of Linux you could look the documentation in the official [web site](https://docs.manus-meta.com/3.0.0/Plugins/SDK/Linux/), it get the ros topics inside of the controller easily.